 Q: Is it wise to remove attic insulation and replace it with spray foam on the underside of roof sheathing?
-My brother recently moved from a cold climate to Florida and had all the attic batt insulation taken out.
+My brother recently moved from a cold climate to Florida and had all the attic batt insulation taken out from the attic floor.
 Vents were plugged and spray foam applied to the underside of the roof sheathing.
-This reduced attic temps to within 5ºC of his house temperature and lowered the air conditioning load.
+This reduced attic temps to within 5ºC of his house temperature and lowered the air conditioning load a lot.
 Is this a good strategy in both cold and hot climates?

 A: I’m not crazy about this approach for a couple of reasons.
 Considering the trouble of removing and disposing of the old and perfectly good insulation, and the expense of applying spray foam (quite costly), the pay-off doesn’t seem to be there.
 Yes, an attic will be cooler this way, and this will reduce air conditioning costs.
 But for most situations you can accomplish the same thing with an electric attic fan.
 They’re thermostatically controlled and do a great job moving hot attic air outside.
 With a fully sealed attic like your brother now has, issues with stagnant air and moisture build up can occur.
 Imagine what will happen in your brother’s hermetically sealed attic if his roof ever leaks.
 There’s no place for the moisture to go, so it will sit there and fester, triggering mold and rot.
 Attic fans, by contrast, in a ventilated attic, ensure there’s never any stale air, dampness or condensation building up.

 On a related note, traditional organic asphalt shingles will curl and fail quickly over an unvented roof like your brother has now.
-The reason is heat.
-With spray foam insulation applied to the underside of the roof sheathing, the roof surface will get exceptionally hot in summer.
+The reason is high heat.
+With spray foam insulation applied to the underside of the roof sheathing, the roof surface will get exceptionally hot in summer – way too hot to touch.
 This is no problem with fibreglass shingles in this situation, but traditional organic asphalt simply can’t take the heat.
 Do you know what kind of roof your brother has?
 If it’s organic shingles they probably won’t last five years even if they’re brand new now.

 More homes should have liveable attics.
 Click here for an overview of the attic-finishing process.